nochoice/brno-lampy/README.md

 Application that shows GIS data on the map.
 In this case the lamps in brno.
 Application consists of transform scripts, that prepares json files for queries.

+It is based on source from open data.
+After clicking on the map, small detail is displayed.